stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 :::note

-Since the MCP server runs in a container, it cannot access the host file system.
+Since the MCP server runs in a container, it cannot access the host file system by default.
 File system access is relative to the container's file system.

 When you run a server with the `--volume` flag to mount a local path, ToolHive adds the path to the MCP server's permission profile automatically.

 :::

+Profiles include the following sections:

+- `read`: List of file system paths that the MCP server can read, relative to the container's file system.
+- `write`: List of file system paths that the MCP server can write to (this also implies read access).
+- `network`: Network access rules for outbound connections.
+  - `outbound`: Outbound network access rules, which include:
+    - `insecure_allow_all`: If set to `true`, allows unrestricted outbound network access.
+This is not recommended for production use.
+    - `allow_transport`: List of allowed transport protocols (e.g., `tcp`,
+      `udp`).
+    - `allow_host`: List of allowed hostnames or IP addresses for outbound connections.
+    - `allow_port`: List of allowed ports for outbound connections.

 ## Default permissions in the ToolHive registry